 - Don’t forget your camera – the rainbows are stunning over the waterfalls on a sunny day!

 Location: 59-864 Kamehameha Hwy, Haleiwa, HI 96712, USA

 Best time to hike: After substantial rainfall – otherwise the falls will be only a trickle

 How long does it take?
 Approx. 20-30 minutes to the waterfalls

 Although one of the most touristy Oahu hiking trails, it is one of the best waterfall hikes in Oahu for one reason – you can swim in the waterfall!

-As mentioned earlier, Waimea is one of the best waterfall hikes in Oahu as you are rewarded with a relaxing swim at the end.
-Another Oahu hiking trail ideal for families as there are free life vests, changing facilities and even a life guard on duty – which let’s you easily see where the park fee is going!
+As mentioned earlier, Waimea is one of the best waterfall hikes on Oahu as you are rewarded with a refreshing swim at the end.
+It is one of the best Oahu hikes for families with young children as there are free life vests, changing facilities and even a life guard on duty – which let’s you easily see where the park fee is going.

 Costs for the Waimea waterfall hike, Oahu

 The trail itself is only ¾ of mile and paved so is definitely one of the easiest Oahu hikes as it is more of a leisurely stroll through the beautiful botanical gardens.
 We were told the reason the hike is so short is because historically the Waimea falls park was more of an entertainment theme park.
 You were able to drive right up to the falls, grab a seat and a snack and watch cliff divers plunge alongside the Waimea Waterfall.